MadsSN/2023-05-22-playwright/labs/1-start.md

 - `config.testDir`: The folder where your tests are located.
 Use `./tests`.
 - `config.use.baseURL`: The URL of our application is http://localhost:4200.
 Add a `baseURL` property to `config.use` and set its value to `http://localhost:4200`.
+  `config.reporter`: Let's you define a reporting format.
+Use the value `html`.
 - `config.use.screenshot`: We want to see what went wrong, when a test failed.
 Set the `screenshot` property to `only-on-failure`.
 - `config.use.trace`: For more detailed analysis, we want to have the trace fill as well.
 Set the property's value